commoddity/bank-informer/README.md

 Bank Informer is a Go-based application that retrieves and logs the balances of Ethereum (ETH) and Pocket Network (POKT) wallets.
 It fetches the exchange rates for a list of currencies and calculates the fiat values for each balance.
 The balances, fiat values, and exchange rates are then logged.

-Currently works for the following tokens: `USDC, ETH, POKT, WPOKT, WBTC`
+Currently works for the following tokens: `USDC, USDT, ETH, POKT, WPOKT, WBTC`

 **Pull requests welcome to support additional ERC20 tokens.**